 Online Visits when available in your area.
 Covered Services include a medical visit with the Physician using the internet by a webcam, chat or voice.
 Online care visits do not include reporting normal lab or other test results, requesting office visits, getting answers to billing, insurance coverage or payment questions, asking for referrals to Physicians outside the online care panel, benefit precertification, or Physician to Physician discussions.
 For Mental Health and Substance Use Disorder Online Visits, see the "Mental Health and Substance Use Disorder (Chemical Dependency) Services" section.

 Prescription Drugs Administered in the Office

 Orthotics

-See "Durable Medical Equipment and Medical Devices, Orthotics, Prosthetics, and Medical and Surgical Supplies" earlier in this section.
+Please see "Durable Medical Equipment (DME), Medical Devices and Supplies" earlier in this section.

 Outpatient Facility Services

 Your Plan includes Covered Services in an: